-Beyond the initial 10 sessions of the ECHO Program, ECHO has hosted several talks that further enrich our knowledge of the history of the Greenfield area.
+Beyond the initial 10 sessions of the ECHO Program, ECHO hosted talks that further enrich our knowledge of the history of the Greenfield area.

 Philippe Simon, local filmmaker and Production Coordinator at GCTV shares videos of three stories and subjects that he has documented to see how they developed over time: “An Inmate’s Story of Running in Jail,” “Bringing Modern Veterans’ Services to Greenfield and the Entire Upper Valley,” and “Black Lives Matter!
 From Street Protest to Mass March.”